Golf Cart Safety Tips: Family Checklist & Features

 5. Horn and windshield

 A horn helps in neighborhood environments where electric carts are easy to miss.
 A windshield matters for visibility, debris, and street-legal setups.
 If you need the parts path, see our windshield guide.
+If your family rides in light rain or gets caught in surprise weather, our golf cart rain safety guide covers wet braking, visibility, and when to stop driving entirely.

 Safety Setup by Use Case